Mainakdeb/deep-wine-connoisseur/README.md

 [Download data](http://archive.ics.uci.edu/ml/datasets/Wine+Quality)

 The data-set contains 12 columns, 11 of which describe the chemical properties of wine, the last column corresponds to its quality.
-The quality of wine is directly correlated to its chemical composition, these chemical attributes are being used to train a PyTorch dense-net to predict its quality.
+The quality of wine is directly correlated to its chemical composition, these chemical attributes are used to train a PyTorch dense-net to predict its quality.

 ![Test](https://github.com/Mainakdeb/Wine_Quality_Prediction/blob/master/images/wqp-train-metrics.png)